arqalite/fire-king-guide/src/combos/ponix/sacred/1-sacred-high-garunix.md

 This is a simpler setup that aims to set up [_Garunix Eternity, Hyang of the Fire Kings_] as soon as possible, which can be helpful against certain matchups where clearing their materials early can stop their plays.

-Once Hyang hits the field, we can use High Kirin to destroy it, triggering its effect to Special Summon 2 Fire Kings from the GY.
+Once Hyang hits the field, you can use High Kirin to destroy it, triggering its effect to Special Summon 2 Fire Kings from the GY.

 Ulcanix and High Garunix are good options.
-The Ponix in hand would chain to Hyang's effect, allowing us to add a [_Fire King SKy Burn_] to our hand.
-Ulcanix can then destroy Ponix or High Garunix (for turn 3 pressure) to add a Fire King to our hand, triggering Sacred in the process.
+The Ponix in hand would chain to Hyang's effect, allowing you to add a [_Fire King SKy Burn_] to your hand.
+Ulcanix can then destroy Ponix or High Garunix (for turn 3 pressure) to add a Fire King to your hand, triggering Sacred in the process.

 <center>
 <video controls>